Every half term we concentrate on two of these Gospel Values from our tag cloud. The Gospel Values we are exploring for the next term are:

 We have special house captains who have the job of representing their house at Praise assembly.

 This year each house has a chance to have a house meeting with their staff head of house and to dress up in their special saint's house colour.
-St Matthew house celebrated their house day (in yellow!) with a party on Thursday 21st September.
-St Luke's house celebrated their house day on Wednesday 18th October with a special St Luke's Mass and also on Thursday 19th October (in green!) with a party.
+The children in St. Matthew's house led mass beautifully and then celebrated their house day (in yellow!) with a party on 21st September.
+St Luke's house will be leading mass on the 17th Oct and celebrating their house day on 18th October (in green!) with a party.

 Our House Days are as follows: